2 or more items

 With the non-extracted products and the hot-water-only extracts filtered out there were still quite a few Reishi extracts left in the competition.

-One of the best competitors (probably the best - we were not able to find a more potent product) was a product called ReishiMax ($ 1.25 -1.48 per gelatin capsule).
+One of the best competitors (probably the best - we were not able to find a more potent product) was a product called ReishiMax ($ 1.25 - 1.48 per gelatin capsule).
 The specifications are 20:1 extract, with 13.5% polysaccharides and 6% triterpenes.
-(None of the competitors are specifying the beta-glucan fraction, like ORIVeDA does).
+(Nobody is specifying the beta-glucan fraction, like ORIVeDA does).

 ORIVeDA's specifications (35:1 extract, over 25% beta-glucans and over 5 % triterpenes) are significantly better in comparison, and the value for money is just amazing: $0.63 per vegetarian capsule.